 Water Quality Monitoring

 30 Mile staff and volunteers annually monitor water quality on our lakes and ponds.
 We launched our program in 2016, monitoring six lakes, and have continued to grow the program each year.
-In 2023, we now monitor nine lakes on a bi-weekly schedule between May and October, and four small ponds three times each summer.
+In 2024, we now monitor nine lakes on a bi-weekly schedule between May and October, two small ponds three times a season, and two additional small ponds once per season.

 View water quality data collected on each lake & pond: